sumiya-kuroda/PupilSense/README.md

 # PupilSense
 This is the pipeline to use **PupilSense** from [PupilSense: Detection of Depressive Episodes Through Pupillary Response in the Wild](https://arxiv.org/abs/2404.14590) on SWC HPC. **PupilSense** is a deep learning-based pupillometry system.
-It uses eye images collected from smartphones for research in the behavior modeling domain.
+It was originally desgined to use eye images collected from smartphones for research in the behavior modeling domain.

 <img width="1750" alt="Pupil-to-Iris Ratio (PIR) Estimation Pipeline" src="https://github.com/stevenshci/PupilSense/blob/main/static/PupilSense.png">